ZhicongLiang/Billboard/README.md

 Datasets, models and result are list below.

 ## MSD
-The Million Songs Dataset, but we only keep the Additional/subset_unique_tracks.txt file since we only need the title and artist name for each tracks.
+The Million Songs Dataset, of which we only keep the Additional/subset_unique_tracks.txt file since we only need the title and artist name for each tracks.

 ## tmp